 CALL FOR PAPERS

-2015 Popular Culture Association (PCA)/American Culture Association (ACA)
+2018 Popular Culture Association (PCA) & American Culture Association (ACA) National Conference

-The frequent appearance of mythological figures and motifs in all areas of popular culture speaks to the notion that mythologies, far from being relics of the past, continue to have significance in the contemporary world.
-Movies, television, computer games, comics, graphic novels, traditional literature, visual arts, performing arts, politics, blogs—the list goes on–-contain both explicit and implicit epiphanies of archetypes such as Hermes and Isis and Kali, and of mythological narratives such as those found in classical Greek tragedies or medieval Grail legends, to name only a few examples.
-Contemporary revisionings and reinterpretations of ancient mythological elements reflect the attitudes of current culture.
+The Mythology in Contemporary Culture area is dedicated to exploring mythological stories, figures and themes from all cultures and historical periods in all areas of popular culture.
+The frequent appearance of mythological motifs in all areas of popular culture speaks to the notion that mythologies, far from being relics of the past, continue to have significance.
+Contemporary revisionings and reinterpretations of mythological elements reflect the attitudes of current culture.
+Movies, television, computer games, comics, graphic novels, traditional literature, visual arts, performing arts, politics, blogs—the list goes on–-hold both explicit and implicit renderings of archetypes such as Thor and Athena and Kali, and of mythological narratives such as those found in bodies of sacred literature, classical Greek tragedies, and medieval Grail legends, to name only a few examples.

 Questions about the Mythology in Contemporary Culture area may be directed to: